thibaultcha/TCBlobDownload/README.md

 Tested with files from ~150MB to ~1.2GB, mostly videos.

-I've implemented **TCBlobDownload** which extends NSOperation and use **TCBlobDownloadManager** to execute it.
+I've implemented **TCBlobDownloader** which extends NSOperation and use **TCBlobDownloadManager** to execute it.
 You can set a delegate or use blocks (your choice) for each download to update your views etc…

 Requires **iOS 5.0 or later** and ARC.